Bentley's Bandstand: August 2018

 Boz Scaggs, Out of the Blues.
 Soul music has no boundaries other than to be soulful.
 For over 50 years Boz Scaggs has been someone who may zig and zag through musical styles, but always keeps the soul quotient on full blast.
 Scaggs' new album is a perfect example, because it includes original songs by Scaggs along with Jack "Applejack" Walroth right next to timeless treasures by Jimmy Reed, Bobby Bland, and Jimmy McCracklin.
 It's apparent just how inspired Scaggs has remained by the seamlessness of the set.
 He makes everything Boz Scaggs music, with vocals among the best of all his recordings, and an easeful sharpness to every note played.
 With a rhythm section of drummer Jim Keltner and bassist Willie Weeks, along with guitar assists from Charlie Sexton and Doyle Bramhall II, it's like the dream team is together again.
 So when the lights are low and Scaggs steps up to the microphone, know there is a true blue soul brother in charge, someone who has spent his life chasing this sound and knows it when he's found it.
 There is a deepness of feeling that seems to open up everything else in the world, and points a path to freedom.
 Music has always been the stepping stone to salvation, and Boz Scaggs is now in charge of taking listeners down that road.
 It may take a few twists and turns, but that's where the thrills come in.
 Hold on tight.

 Theotis Taylor, Something Within Me.
 When it's time to get right with the big spirit in the sky, find this previously unreleased album from 1979 that proves there are angels among us that sometimes are able to step forward and spread the word.
 Taylor's voice has a blessed quality that is fast disappearing, and with newly-recorded studio accompaniment from Jimbo Mathus, Liz Brasher, Will Sexton, and others, it's been given a brand new life to celebrate.
 First recorded with only Taylor's piano almost 40 years ago, the celestial album feels brand new, like a minor miracle gave it a second chance.
-Gospel music is among the bedrocks of America's earliest explorations of sound, and this is about as convincing a document there is to show just strong that influence was.
+Gospel music is among the bedrocks of America's earliest explorations of sound, and this is about as convincing a document there is to show just how strong that influence was.
 The way the songs take on an insistent beat that will not be stopped is evidence that the spirit world is alive and well, and as long as recordings like this exist there is no way the evil empire will prevail.
 Righteousness is in short supply in the record business right now, not to mention an artist like Theotis Taylor, who spent most of his life as a custodian, turpentine harvester, farmer and, finally, as the first African-American foreman in Miami's Parks and Recreation department.
 Beneath it all always existed someone with their eye on the sparrow and their dedication to a life of goodness.
 This is music to prove it.
 Believe in miracles.

 Song of the Month: "Maria Consuelo Arroyo," Tim Henderson

 Though born in Charleston, West Virginia, Tim Henderson is a Texas folk singer.
 He spent so many years there, and was influenced so deeply by all that he heard, Henderson became an honorary denizen of the Lone Star State.
 He also became a somewhat infamous artist who influenced many of his cohorts and built a large following among them.
 Other singers recorded his songs, like Tompall and the Glaser Brothers' version of "Maria Consuelo Arroyo," and everyone from Townes Van Zandt to Butch Hancock spread Henderson's praises.
-The recent 6-CD boxset titled The Legacy Collection shows why he made such an impact and also represents so much of what he had accompanied.
+The recent 6-CD boxset titled The Legacy Collection shows why he made such an impact and also represents so much of what he had accomplished.
 Tim Henderson died in 2011 and left a history that will be listened to for years to come.
 "Maria Consuelo Arroyo" is a moving tale of family, conflicts, and ultimately hope that puts it all into one song.
 Start right here.

 Grateful Dead never made an album as adventurous again either, and this primo 50th anniversary reissue proves once and for all that more than any other release by the band, this combination of five songs spread out over an entire album changed everything.
 Never mind that it didn't really sell, and scared a lot of listeners away.
 This new deluxe two-disc edition includes the original 1968 album mix as well as the 1971 remix, along with a blistering 1967 live show from Winterland in San Francisco.
 While the two studio album mixes are different, they're not that different.
 What's most important is that willing souls are being given a second chance at having an experience of the highest order, and hear, with or without proper dosage, what psychedelic music really sounds like.
 Velvet Underground guitarist Sterling Morrison once said he could tell who the real fans of their band were.
 They were the ones who believed the VU's challenging White Light/White Heat release was their best.
 Same for Grateful Dead: Anthem of the Sun holds the key to their kingdom.
 It is once again time to paddle into the pudding.
 Cowboy Neal's back.